Larisa Shepitko, an icon of Soviet cinema

 Larisa Shepitko was a Soviet film director, screenwriter and actress.
 She graduated from the Gerasimov Institute of Cinematography (VGIK) in 1963 with her prize winning diploma film Heat.

-The Ascent won the Golden Bear at the 27th Berlin International Film Festival in 1977.
+The film received the Golden Bear at the Berlin Film Festival and the first prize at the Venice Biennale.

 Shepitko’s career was cut tragically short when she died in a car crash outside of Leningrad in 1979.
-Road accident happened when Larisa with four members of her shooting team were scouting locations for her planned adaptation of the novel Farewell to Matyora, by Valentin Rasputin.
-Her husband Elem Klimov finished the work for her.
+Road accident happened when Larisa with four members of her shooting team were scouting locations for her film.

 She was on her way to becoming a major figure of postwar Soviet cinema.